armintan/espsoftwareserial9/README.md

 # EspSoftwareSerial9

-This is an SoftwareSerial implementation using 9 data bits.
+Implementation of the Arduino 9 bit software serial library for the ESP8266

-It is based on the original ESP8266 SoftwareSerial project of Peter Lerup.
+Derived from Peter Lerups EspSoftwareSerial library